Numbers 13

 Two Reports, One Land

 - Hebrews 3:18-19And to whom sware he that they should not enter into his rest, but to them that believed not?
-So we see that they could not enter in because of unbelief.The New Testament verdict on this very day - the land was lost not to the giants but to unbelief.
+So we see that they could not enter in because of unbelief.The New Testament verdict on this very day - the land was lost to unbelief.

 - Hebrews 4:1-2Let us therefore fear, lest... any of you should seem to come short of it... the word preached did not profit them, not being mixed with faith.The warning drawn straight from Numbers 13 - the promise heard without faith profits nothing.